akshaynathr/Lua-Strava/README.md

-# REST client library in Lua for Strava website API v3
+# REST client library in Lua for Strava API v3